Tips for Choosing the Right Sunscreen With Chronic Hives

 • Nourishes your skin

-• Water Resistant (80 mins)
+• Water resistant (80 minutes)

 So there you have it!
-My review of three different sunblocks and tan lotions.
-We all react differently, but hopefully my experience can help you on your journey to find a safe sunscreen.
-Or tanning lotion if you’re wanting to tan.
-Have you found a sunscreen that you’ve had a great experience with?
-Please share with us, so we can let others in the community know!!
+My review of 3 different sunblocks and tan lotions.
+We all react differently, but hopefully my experience can help you on your journey to find a safe sunscreen or tanning lotion if you’re wanting to tan.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Chronic-Hives.com team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.